Arsen Petrosyan: Ararat

 In the summer transfer window, Petrosyan signed a contract with Ararat Yerevan.
 The club changed the orientation of the local players, leaving some without any playing time.
 Along with Petrosyan, to the club came Hayk Mkrtchyan and Gevorg Nranyan.

 Ararat Yerevan

-On 8 July 2017, Petrosyan signed for FC Ararat Yerevan.
+On 8 July 2017, Petrosyan signed for Ararat Yerevan.

 International career

-In the Armenia U21 youth team, Petrosyan played 3 matches.
+In the Armenia U21 youth team, Petrosyan played three matches.
 Petrosyan debuted in the core Armenia national football team on 11 October 2011 in a scandalous game against Ireland when first goalkeeper Roman Berezovsky was controversially shown a red card.
 He was penalized for handball in the first few minutes, though replays clearly showed his hands never touched the ball.
 In that game, Arsen missed two goals, one of which was accidentally scored by teammate Valeri Aleksanyan.
-Armenia lost 1–2 and missed their chance to qualify for the UEFA Euro 2012.
+Armenia lost 2–1 and missed their chance to qualify for the UEFA Euro 2012.

 Personal life

 His father Samvel Petrosyan is a former player of Ararat Yerevan and now a football coach.
 Arsen has an older brother, Alexander, who is also a professional football player.